m-lima/crack-rust/task.todo.md

 - [ ] Hold the "raw" data in the input field, and allow the algorithm to change (capturing new inputs using the algorithm hash)

 ## Refactor
-- [ ] Remove the CTRL-C from the cpu::decrypt (add canceling to the API)
 - [ ] Rename encrypt/decrypt to hash/crack (the idea is to open up for rc4 encrypt/decrypt)
 - [X] Move encrypt to a directory
 - [X] Move printer to cli module